|

-First Aid Kit supplies
+First Aid Kit Supplies

-The little boxes that kids craft kits come in these days are fun for the kids
+The little boxes that kids craft kits come in these days are fun for the kids to decorate and fill with first aid supplies.
+They're a great size. (they look like little tiny suitcases)

 - Band-aids (6 to 12)